Updated: Jan 25

 1: Horrible angle (Nobody wants to see up your nostrils from the drivers seat of your car!)

-2: Not smiling in any of your photos (you may be miserable in life, missing a few teeth, or an axe murderer...how are we supposed to know?)
+2: Not smiling in any of your photos (you may be miserable in life, missing a few teeth, or currently in anger management classes...how are we supposed to know?)

-3: Five pictures of you doing the exact same thing, like partying with your buddies (we know you like to drink and go clubbing at the age of 43, but show us more)
+3: Five pictures of you doing the exact same thing, like partying with your friends (It's obvious you like to drink and go clubbing at the age of 43, but show us more!)

 4: Wearing sunglasses in all of your photos (we want to see through the windows of YOUR soul god dammit, not Mr. Ray Ban's)